A rectangular additive convolution for polynomials: Introduction

 \subsection{Structure}

-The paper is structured as follows: in Section~\ref{sec:convolution}, we define the rectangular additive convolution $\mysum{\dd}{\kk}$ and prove some of the basic properties that it satisfies.
+The paper is structured as follows: in the remaining introductory sections, we attempt to provide some concrete motivation for studying the rectangular additive convolution.
+In Section~\ref{sec:convolution}, we define the rectangular additive convolution $\mysum{\dd}{\kk}$ and prove some of the basic properties that it satisfies.
 Of particular importance in application is Theorem~\ref{thm:rr}, which shows that $\mysum{\dd}{\kk}$ preserves nonnegative rootedness.
-In Section~\ref{sec:measure}, we introduce two equivalent ways --- the $H$-transform and $\Wtrans{\nn}{\uu}{}$ operator --- that we will use to measure the effect of $\mysum{\dd}{\kk}$ on the largest root (with respect to the input polynomials).
+In Section~\ref{sec:measure}, we introduce two equivalent methods --- the $H$-transform and $\Wtrans{\nn}{\uu}{}$ operator --- that we will use to measure the effect of $\mysum{\dd}{\kk}$ on the largest root (with respect to the input polynomials).

 The proof of Theorem~\ref{thm:main} will be presented in Section~\ref{sec:proof}, however it will require a number of lemmas and simplifications that will need to be proved along the way.
 Section~\ref{sec:inductions} contains two ``induction'' lemmas that will allow us to reduce the proof of Theorem~\ref{thm:main} to a subset of polynomials we call basic polynomials (see Section~\ref{sec:convolution} for definitions).
 One of the main ingredients in the inductions is a ``pinching'' technique similar to the one used in \cite{convolutions4} which is introduced in Section~\ref{sec:pinch}.